sartak/sartak.org/published/learning-to-build-abstractions-in-quartz-composer.md

 For the `x-coordinate` patch, we'll want to use the formula <nobr>`sin(360 * index/count) * radius`</nobr>.

 **Note**! `sin` uses degrees not radians.
-Knowing that will save you the twenty minutes of self-doubt and head-scratching that I suffered. :)
+Knowing that will save you the twenty minutes of head-scratching and intense self-doubt that I suffered. :)

 For the `y-coordinate` patch, we'll use the same formula but with `cos` instead, producing <nobr>`cos(360 * index/count) * radius`</nobr>.